A legal CALS Schedule

 If you need to add a course that is listed as "by permission only"

-- pick up the paper add/drop form from the CALS Student Services Office, 140 Roberts Hall
+- Show up to the first day of class with a paper add/drop form from the CALS Student Services Office, 140 Roberts Hall.

 Remember that you are not officially enrolled in the course until the paper add/drop form is processed by the CALS Registrar.

 Cornell interprets and adheres to New York State Education Department’s definition of a credit hour as follows: A student will receive one credit by satisfactorily completing a course that requires at least fifteen (15) hours of instruction and at least thirty (30) hours of supplementary assignments.
 Hours are adjusted proportionately for other formats of study, e.g., laboratory, studio, research, problem-based learning, and independent study.
 On average, there should be three (3) hours of work per week per credit.
 For students taking fifteen (15) credits per semester, this translates into an approximate work-week of forty-five (45) hours

 Entering your Courses